collinalexbell/holon/holon.md

 In Eric Raymond's book, The Cathedral and the Bazzar, Eric makes the assertion that a Bazzar has a more lively atmosphere due to its emergent properties.
 Cathedrals run on schedules and ritual while Bazzars run on unpredictable marketplace interactions.
 The Bazzar approach to software development inside the Free and Open Source Software movement has led to a large number of collaborators in software systems.
 This gave FOSS an advantage over corporate competitors by supplying more man-hours/$ than any proprietary project could have achieved.
 What it gained manpower, it lost in consistency and direction.
 A GNU/Linux system has many redundant libraries, each with their own interface variances.
 FOSS systems not only have to compete with proprietary projects, but also with other FOSS projects and because a FOSS project is not normally driven by profit motive, the number of FOSS competitors generally outnumbers proprietary competitors.
 This has led to a fracturing of software systems and not just across language lines (although, language choice is one of the larger chasms to cross in software development).
 Each system has their own way of handling input, errors, output, etc. GUI systems including Java's Swing, GNU's GTK, TCL's Tk, CommonLisp's McCLIIM, and QTCOM's Qt, just to name a few, all function under their own unique paradigm and I haven't even talked about the poliferation of web technologies we see today.
 To be a "full stack developer" across the entirety of one's computing system (not just web), seems infeasable due to the numerous technologies that someone would have to learn to operating on all layers of their system.
 The bazzar approach to development has created layers and layers of inoperable technical sediment that no one person has the ability to navigate with skill.
 Does it have to be this way in FOSS?

+## Each Class gets a main

+One cool thing about java is that each class can stand as its own independent program by providing a main function.
+I can compile all of the classes, each of which has their own main function, and this is perfectly acceptable.
+In C/C++ only one main function can be defined in the entire program.

+With each class getting its own main function, I do not have to write what I call application classes.
+Instead each class independently acts as its own application class.

 ## *The tech stack*

 A major focus of software engineering has been on tool development.
 For this reason, a component of Holon is the tech stack.
 Software developers have editors, command lines, IDEs, debuggers, scripts, project management tools, source control, and much more.
 Each class of tech has many different species to choose from.
 I personally wanted to have written most of the tech stack that I directly interact with.